il94/42_cub3D/README.md

 	Description
 </h1>
 <p align="center">
-	This is a 42 School project.
+	This is a 42 School group project.
 The project consists in creating a small 3D environnement using raycasting with the MiniLibX, the school's graphic library.
 Some walls are a bit special.
 If so, a little fairy will let you know ;)
 </p>

 <p align="center">
-	Two people worked on this project, so big up to my mate @AntoineDouay.
+	This project has been completed in collaboration with <a href="https://github.com/AntoineDouay" target="_blank">@AntoineDouay</a>.
 </p>

 <h2 align="center">